tousifhasanzai/slate/source/index.html.md

 products[0][qty] | Yes | 1st Product Quantity
 products[0][price] | Yes | 1st Product Price
 products[0][sku] | Yes | 1st Product SKU Code
-remarks | No | Optional Remarks
+products[0][discount] | Yes | if discount is applied to only specific product subTotal | Yes | Total Products amount excluding shipping fee and discounts cartDiscount | No | if there is any discount applied on entire order shippingFee | No| if there is any shipping fee applied on order amount | Yes | Total amount needs to be collected from customer this include shipping fee and discounts remarks | No | Optional Remarks

 <aside class="success">